bvanrijn/debianpaste-clients/README.md

 The original code is included as `old-paste.py`, or in the [gebi/debianpaste-clients](https://github.com/gebi/debianpaste-clients) repository.
 For a full list of changes, please refer to the [list of commits](https://github.com/bvanrijn/debianpaste-clients/commits).

+Please read the license text (available in the LICENSE file) of this software _before_ using the program.

 ## Thanks

 1. Micheal Gebetsroither for building debianpaste-clients